tal-damari/SCO---self-checkout-system-statechart/README.md

 # SCO - Self checkout system - Software Engineering course project
 SCO - self checkout system based on AI

-**NOTE - IF YOU WANT TO LAUNCH THE PROJECT FILE YOU NEED TO OPEN IT THROUGH ITEMIS (YAKINDU) IN YOUR COMPUTER AND RUN IT**
+**NOTE - IF YOU WANT TO LAUNCH THE PROJECT FILE YOU NEED TO OPEN IT THROUGH ITEMIS (YAKINDU) IN YOUR COMPUTER AND RUN IT: org.eclipse.core.resources.prefs**

 This system is based on self checkout system.
 What we wanted to implement is a new way to use the self checkout machine, using AI.